lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Rosi
-A plant Pokete, that's often mistaken for a normal flower
+A plant Pokete, that's often mistaken for a normal flower.
 ```

     (@)